sjjf/master_exterior_ballistics/README.md

 increments of departure angle, and one calculated for increments of range - this method emulates historical range tables.
 The start and end values can be specified, as well as the increments.

+Without source data across the full range being modeled this will produce a very rough estimate, since the form factor will almost certainly vary significantly across the range table.
+The best results will be obtained by "filling in" the gaps in an already well specified range table.

 # Limitations and Caveats